God's Own Country · Living Traditions

 Thrissur Pooram — Mother of All Poorams

-The grandest temple festival in Kerala — majestic caparisoned elephants, thunderous percussion ensembles (Panchavadyam), and the dazzling Kudamattam umbrella exchange that defines communal celebration.
+The grandest temple festival in Kerala — caparisoned elephants, thunderous Panchavadyam percussion, and the dazzling Kudamattam umbrella exchange that defines communal celebration.

 Explore Thrissur Pooram

-Vallam Kali — Kerala snake boat race during the monsoon through the backwaters Water Sport
+Vallam Kali — Kerala snake boat race through the backwaters during the monsoon Water Heritage

 Vallam Kali — The Backwater Snake Race

-Snake boats slice through Kerala's backwaters to rhythmic rowing chants during the monsoon season.
+Snake boats slice through Kerala's backwaters to rhythmic rowing chants during the monsoon.
 Vallam Kali is sport, ritual, and community spirit bound into a single breathtaking event.

 Explore Vallam Kali